neutronest/language-webassembly/README.md

 ## Notable differences from the OCaml implementation

-* Name mangling: when several different OCaml modules share a common identifier, a prefix is added to that name for disambiguation. e.g. `IntAdd`/`FloatAdd`, `IntBinOp`/`FloatBinOp`
+* Name convention: when several different OCaml modules share a common identifier, a prefix is added to that name for disambiguation. e.g. `IntAdd`/`FloatAdd`, `IntBinOp`/`FloatBinOp`.
+Also, `underscore_case`s are turned to `camelCase`s.
 * Annotating the AST: the OCaml implementation uses a `phrase` datatype to bind source code position to every AST node.
 Here, I use an `Annotated` datatype for similar purpose, but it's a polymorphic binder and can annotate the AST nodes with any other type.
 For more on this topic, check out [this blog post](http://blog.ezyang.com/2013/05/the-ast-typing-problem/).
 I'm choosing the low-tech approach (compared to fixpoint functors, etc) here, since it already works well.
 * Whenever possible, `Vector`s replace lists.